enviodev/docs/docs/HyperIndex/getting-started.md

 ### Deploy to Hosted Service

-Once the indexer has been configured, you can deploy the indexer onto Envio's hosted service, via GitHub login.
+Once the indexer has been configured, you can easily deploy your indexer to Envio's hosted service and start querying your endpoint.

 More information on the hosted service can be found [here](./hosted-service).